Kimberly Cole: Career

 Her performances have led her to write two songs for the movie Fame (2009).

 Cole's debut album Bad Girls Club was released on iTunes in 2010, promoting Oxygen Network's The Bad Girls Club show.
 Her single and video "Smack You," in which she teamed up with famed choreographer Tricia Miranda to produce, saw success and led to the song being featured throughout season 5 of the show.
 Cole and Miranda were touted as "artistic soulmates" and worked together for several years after that.

 The multiplatform release was the first co-branded album for Oxygen Media, promoted with an extensive social media campaign hashtagged #UpToNoGood.

-In 2011, her song "I Know" was featured in Mean Girls 2.
+In 2011, Cole's song "I Know" was featured in Mean Girls 2.

-At MTV's VMA Radio Forum in 2012, Cole told Celebuzz she would shave her head in support of their Annual Stand up to Cancer event; Cole is quoted saying, "I would absolutely do that.
+At MTV's VMA Radio Forum in 2012, Cole told Celebuzz she would shave her head in support of their annual Stand Up to Cancer event; Cole is quoted saying, "I would absolutely do that.
 I’m so passionate about my family, my friends.
 It’s all love.
 That’s what we’re here for.
 That’s why we make music," showing her support alongside celebrities such as Gwyneth Paltrow, Justin Timberlake, and Taylor Swift.
-They were in attendance at the annual Stand up to Cancer televised event.
+They were in attendance at the annual Stand Up to Cancer televised event.

-In 2014, the song "Smack You" charted at number nineteen on the Billboard Hot Dance Club Songs chart before peaking at number four, spending thirteen weeks on the chart, and as a result, the album continued to serve as the soundtrack for Season 6 of The Bad Girls Club.
+In 2014, Cole's song "Smack You" charted at number 19 on the Billboard Hot Dance Club Songs chart before peaking at number four, spending 13 weeks on the chart, and as a result, the album continued to serve as the soundtrack for season 6 of The Bad Girls Club.
 "Smack You" was also featured in the "What's Hot" and "New and Noteworthy" sections on the iTunes Store.